Darryl Isaacs

 Darryl Lee Isaacs (born February 18, 1964), is an American author, personal injury attorney, and internet personality.
 He is the co-founder of Isaacs & Isaacs and Brain Trust Legal Group, a think tank for attorneys and entrepreneurs to network and share legal and business strategies.
 Also known as The Kentucky Hammer and Heavy Hitter, he rose to national prominence in 2020 due to a widely viewed Super Bowl ad for his firm.
 In 2023, he published his debut book, Build Your Billion-Dollar Law Firm!: I Did It, and You Can, Too, co-authored with Chris Vander Kaay.
+From 2024-25, he hosted a web series called Hammer’s Law, written and directed by Vander Kaay, exploring strange and unusual legal cases.

 Career

 In 1993, Isaacs, along with his father, founded Isaacs & Isaacs, a personal injury law firm.

-Isaacs and his firm are known throughout Kentucky for their more than 500 different television, radio, and print ads.
-As a result of his prolific advertising and having been the subject of numerous viral videos, he has been called the most famous person in Kentucky.
+Isaacs and his firm are known in Kentucky for their more than 500 different television, radio, and print ads.
+As a result of his advertising and having been the subject of numerous viral videos, he was called the most famous person in Kentucky.

 Isaacs rose to national prominence in the 2010s when his firm began producing a series of elaborate Super Bowl commercials, one of which went viral and received over 12 million views on YouTube in 2020.
 The A.V.
 Club called the firm's 2020 advertisement one of the best ads of Super Bowl LIV.

 Isaacs created and managed several attorney associations called Mastermind Groups throughout the United States for the purposes of networking and developing legal strategies.
 This led to Isaacs founding the Brain Trust Legal Group, which brings law firm owners, CEOs, and marketing professionals together to share information and grow their firms.
 His live marketing and management summit in Las Vegas has featured celebrity attorneys such as Ben Crump, Rex Parris, Mike Morse, and Andrew Finkelstein.

 In 2023, Isaacs signed an endorsement deal with the University of Minnesota for the Golden Gophers soccer team to use his name, image, and likeness for publicity purposes.